Why I’m a Celebrity 2024 contestant Tulisa left the spotlight after The X Factor

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

-She told The Guardian in 2018: “The sex tape release was life-shattering at the time, but it’s made me the person I am.
+She told The Guardian last year: “The sex tape release was life-shattering at the time, but it’s made me the person I am.
 “I’m OK with it.”

 One year later, The Sun on Sunday undercover journalist Mazher Mahmoodalleged that Contostavlos had fixed a drug deal for him after an elaborate, expensive, months-long ruse.
 In reality, the only drug the singer had ever taken was weed and, the following year, the case was thrown out and Mahmood – also known as the Fake Sheikh – was found guilty of conspiring to pervert the course of justice.